Proliferation of Commercial Cyber Tools – NCSC’s Report

 Key finding #1 – “Proliferation of commercial cyber tools will pose a growing threat to organizations and individuals globally, new report predicts”

 Is it that easy to acquire cyber-attack tools?
 Well, it is!
-As many of the attack tools are categorized and sold as PT equipment – one can buy them with no actual restrictions.
+As many of the attack tools are categorized and sold as pen testing (PT) equipment – one can buy them with no actual restrictions.
 Their ridiculous cost, sometime down to a couple of Euros (i.e., DigiSpark via AliExpress), makes it a non-issue budget wise.
-These PT tools are often supported by a large community (i.e., RubberDucky) which provides a continuous stream of updated payloads that can bypass existing cybersecurity products.
+These pen testing tools are often supported by a large community (i.e., RubberDucky).
+Which provides a continuous stream of updated payloads that can bypass existing cybersecurity products.

 Key finding #2 – “GCHQ’s National Cyber Security Centre warns of “unpredictable targeting or unintentional escalation” as demand for hackers-for-hire set to rise.”

-Despite the fact that these hardware attack tools are easy to master, a growing list of freelancers (directly or through platforms like Fiverr and Upwork) now offer their unique services for individuals or other entities – you want a Keylogger script that will go undetected?
+Despite the fact that these hardware attack tools are easy to master, a growing list of freelancers now offer their services for individuals or other entities.
+You want a Keylogger script that will go undetected?
 No worries!
 Ransomware via a charging cable?
 Hell yes!
 Do you want it for Ninja or OMG cable?
 Do you want to grab someone’s WiFi password, just select your tool of choice and wire the money.
 This ease of operation may lure people into this domain from “classic-legacy” criminal activity into the virtual domain.

-Key finding #3 – “It highlights how over the past decade more than 80 countries have purchased cyber intrusion software, with some states almost certainly having irresponsibly used this to target journalists, human rights activists, political dissidents and opponents and foreign government officials.”
+Key finding #3 – “It highlights how over the past decade more than 80 countries have purchased cyber intrusion software.
+Some states have likely employed these tools irresponsibly to target journalists, human rights activists, political dissidents, opponents, and foreign government officials.

 There is no accountability if there is no traceability.
-In past cyber incidents, a significant effort has been made during the IR or forensic phase to discover who is responsible for a certain attack.
+In past cyber incidents, a significant effort has been made during the incident response (IR) or forensic phase to discover who is responsible for a certain attack.
 Urban legends about specific time zones of files, line codes that presumably revealed the state behind a certain campaign.
 The commoditization of attack tools provides an additional protection layer for attackers using them.
-If an attacker uses an attack tool that has been sold in massive amounts in the open markets (I.e., RubberDucky or Raspberry Pi Zero), the payload can be publicly accessed and downloaded – how can one trace it?
+Attackers utilizing widely available tools like RubberDucky or Raspberry Pi Zero can expose their payloads for public access and download.
+How can one trace it?
 So if you can not put the specifically blame an adversary – how can you retaliate against him?

 Key finding #4 – There’s a need for continuous monitoring and threat intelligence